 What does “Darake” mean in Japanese?

-“Darake” is usually used when something is riddled everywhere, and meaning is ” Full of” and ” Covered”.
-It generally carries a negative connotation.
-As a result, you’ll often see “Darake” used with expressions like “Machigai-Darake”, ”Gomi-Darake”, or “Hokori-Darake”.
+“Darake” is usually used when something is riddled everywhere, and means “full of” and “covered with.
+It generally has a negative connotation.
+As a result, you’ll often see “darake” used with expressions such as “machigai darake,” “gomi darake,” or “hokori darake.

-There is no conjugation rule to cover here, all you need to do is attach “Darake” to the noun that is just all over the place.
-You should treat the result just like you would a regular noun.
-Using “Darake” to describe the state of being riddled everywhere by something.
+There are no conjugation rules to cover here, all you need to do is attach “Darake” to the noun, which is everywhere.
+You should treat the result as you would a regular noun.
+Use “Darake” to describe the state of being all over something.
 Attach “Darake” to the noun that is covering the object or place.

-How to use “Darake“ in a sentence?
-Often used sentence
+How do you use “Darake” in a sentence?

-“Darake” is a sentence pattern used to mean “There is a lot of”.
-Remember that “Darake” is not used for good things, but for negative things.
+“Darake” is a phrase used to mean “there is a lot of”.
+Remember that “darake” is not used for good things, but for negative things.
 “Darake” means “There are many and conspicuous”.
-It is almost used in Negative meaning.
+It is used almost in a negative sense.

 - テーブルの上うえがゴミだらけだ。